DataManagementLab/pretix-cas/README.md

    ; Activate both the CAS authentication backend and the Native authentication backend auth_backends=pretix.base.auth.NativeAuthBackend,pretix_cas.auth_backend.CasAuthBackend
    ```
-5. This plugins uses the TU Darmstadt CAS server by default.
+5. This plugin uses the TU Darmstadt CAS server by default.
 The default configuration can be overriden by adding a
    `[pretix_cas]` section to the [pretix configuration file].
 The configuration for the example.org CAS server looks
    like this:
    ```ini